 Step 4: Integrate appropriate sets and repetitions for the workout based on the intensity of these movements.
 While muscle building workouts typically focus on 8-10 reps in a set, because we are using SO many muscles at once and our movement is far more demanding, we can alter the rep ranges from 4-6, 6-8, 8-12 based on how intense the exercises are in the workout.
 We want to especially consider this when we have two different sides being trained and fatigue can accumulate quickly.

 If you were to use these 4 steps in designing your muscle building workouts, not only would you have better workouts than 99% of people in the gym, but you would also find that you can enjoy your training so much more than you thought possible.
 I admit, you do have to digest some of this information, but it is well worth it.
-However, if you are one that love examples, we have done JUST that not just with the 3 workouts we are sharing today, but in our NEW DVRT Functional Muscle Building program.
+However, if you are one that love examples, we have done JUST that not just with the 3 workouts we are sharing today.